Last Updated on

 The company has assembled a Scientific Advisory Board with expertise in nephrology and aging biology.

-NewLimit's recent $45 million round attracted notable investors including pharmaceutical giant Eli Lilly and Company, Duke Management Co., and Section 32, alongside existing investors Kleiner Perkins, Dimension, Abstract, Human Capital, and Boost.
+Longevity science used to sit on the fringe of biotechnology.
+Perhaps not anymore.
+NewLimit’s latest $45 million raise drew a roster of backers that signals how seriously the industry now takes the space.
+The round included Eli Lilly and Company, Duke Management Co., and Section 32, alongside returning investors Kleiner Perkins, Dimension, Abstract, Human Capital, and Boost.

-The company's May 2025 Series B round of $130 million was led by Kleiner Perkins, with participation from Nat Friedman, Daniel Gross, Khosla Ventures, Founders Fund, Dimension Capital, Elad Gil, Garry Tan, and Patrick Collison.
-NewLimit previously raised $40 million in Series A funding.
+It follows a $130 million Series B led by Kleiner Perkins in May 2025, which added names like Nat Friedman, Daniel Gross, Khosla Ventures, Founders Fund, Dimension Capital, Elad Gil, Garry Tan, and Patrick Collison.
+Before that, NewLimit raised $40 million in its Series A.